Dress-ED: Instruction-Guided Editing for Virtual Try-On and Try-Off: Additional Discussion and Clarifications

 \subsection{Template-Based Instruction Generation}

 Our editing instructions are generated using rule-based templates grounded in the structured garment attributes extracted by the MLLM.
 While template-driven synthesis limits the linguistic variety compared to free-form human annotations and may introduce more regular phrasing, this structure is intentional.
 Instruction-driven fashion editing benefits from inputs that are precise, unambiguous, and tightly coupled to garment semantics; templates ensure that each instruction directly reflects a well-defined attribute change rather than a loosely worded or ambiguous request.
 More importantly, the template space spans a broad range of appearance and structural edits, and can be extended with minimal effort to support additional modification types or linguistic variations.
-To encourage future work on instruction diversity and natural language grounding, we will release the full set of templates and attribute-to-instruction mappings, enabling researchers to build richer or more open-ended instruction schemes on top of our dataset.